Hallmark Cards: Subsidiaries and assets

 In addition, Hallmark Cards is the property manager of the Crown Center commercial complex, adjacent to its headquarters, and the owner of lithographer Litho-Krome Co.

 Photographic Collection

 In 2006, Hallmark donated its Hallmark Photographic Collection, an extensive collection of photographs by prominent photographers including Todd Webb, to the Nelson-Atkins Museum of Art in Kansas City.

+Maxine

+"Maxine" is a fictional character featured in a line of greeting cards first published by Hallmark's Shoebox collection in 1986.
+As of 2017, more than 160 million Maxine greeting cards have been sold.